 Building a Workforce Strategy in Northeast Florida

-Since February, CAEL has been a consultant on a project to develop and implement a strategy to encourage positive economic and job growth in northeast Florida, and to enhance the region’s brand.
+Since February, CAEL has been an advisor on a project to develop and implement a strategy to encourage positive economic and job growth in northeast Florida, and to enhance the region’s brand.
 This initiative, Elevate Northeast Florida, is aimed at reaching the following regional goals:

 - Economic growth: Elevate Northeast Florida will lead to increased economic growth in the region by identifying and capitalizing on regional and county-specific assets.